 Curtyss History, Family Crest & Coats of Arms

 The Norman Conquest of England in 1066 brought much change, including many immigrants with new names.
-Among these were the ancestors of the Curtyss family, whose name comes from refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
+Among these were the ancestors of the Curtyss family, whose name comes from refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Curtyss family